martin-svk/dot-files/README.md

-# Opinionated, keyboard centric dot files from a Ruby/JS developer.
+# Opinionated, very well documented, terminal centric dot files.

-**Caution**: This repository is changing very often as my workflow is changing (hopefully improving).
+Hey everybody.
+I am Martin, a software developer with an obsession for workflow improvement.
 Below I present the most interesting parts of my config files. **Feel free to be inspired**.

+P.S. **Caution**: This repository is changing often as my workflow is changing (and hopefully improving).

 ## What's included?